-Usually, a power roller will have a wide variety of options for roller types that are required for different surfaces and textures.
+Usually, a power roller will have a wide variety of options for roller types required for different surfaces and textures.

 Also, the long extendable handles make it easy to reach even high walls and ceilings without the need for a ladder.

 With the proper use of a power paint roller, you will get professional-looking coverage every time.

 The smooth flow of the paint means you will never have to break off mid-roll or begin to dry up partway through a wall.

 Instead, the roller will maintain a steady stream that allows you to cover large areas of the wall uninterrupted by the need to reapply more paint.

 While a power paint roller will typically cost more than a traditional roller, the price is usually not at all unreasonable, and you get a lot more for your money.